code-distortion/backoff/README.md

 ### Jitter

-Having a backoff strategy probably isn't enough on its own to prevent a large number of clients retrying at the same moments in time.
+Having a backoff algorithm probably isn't enough on its own to prevent a large number of clients retrying at the same moments in time.
 Jitter is used to help mitigate this by spreading them out.

-Jitter is the concept of making random adjustments to the delays calculated by the backoff algorithm.
+Jitter is the concept of making random adjustments to the delays generated by the backoff algorithm.

-For example, if the backoff strategy generates a delay of 100ms, jitter could adjust this to be somewhere between 75ms and 125ms.
+For example, if the backoff algorithm generates a delay of 100ms, jitter could adjust this to be somewhere between 75ms and 125ms.
 The actual range is determined by the type of jitter used.

-> The article [Exponential Backoff And Jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) by AWS does a good job of explaining what jitter is, and the reasoning behind how it's applied.
+> The article [Exponential Backoff And Jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) by Marc Brooker at AWS does a good job of explaining what jitter is, and the reason for its use.